 Should You Bother Washing or Detailing Your Car?

-The reason to have your car detailed—or even washed, for that matter—is the same reason you comb your hair or wear a clean shirt: to look good.
+You get your car detailed—or even washed, for that matter—for the same reason you comb your hair or wear a clean shirt: to look good.

-You might also consider spending your money on detailing to preserve your vehicle’s finish.
-But having your car detailed—or washed—is not like changing engine oil.
-Fail to change the oil and your car’s days are numbered; fail to detail the car—or even to wash it—and you might lose a little resale value down the line (but probably not that much).
+Detailing services and carwashes might also claim they preserve your vehicle’s finish.
+But having a car detailed—or washed—is not like changing engine oil.
+Don’t change the oil and your car’s days are numbered; don’t detail the car—or even wash it—and you might lose a little resale value down the line, but not much.

-Neither the International Carwash Association, which represents professional carwashers and detailers, nor the manufacturers of carwash and detailing products can present hard evidence that detailing—or even washing—does much to prevent corrosion or adds much to the life of the finish.
-When you sell your car, the slightly higher price you’ll receive as a result of regular washing and periodic detailing is not likely to offset the cost of even two or three detailing jobs.
+Neither the International Carwash Association, which represents professional carwashers and detailers, nor the folks who make the products they use can present hard evidence that detailing—or even washing—does much to prevent corrosion or to extend the life of the finish.
+When you sell your car, the slightly higher price you’ll receive thanks to regular washing and periodic detailing is not likely to offset the cost of even two or three detailing jobs.

-On the other hand, a good detailing job can do even more for the appearance of your vehicle than a new wardrobe and new haircut can do for your looks.
-And there is one other benefit from detailing: Cleaning your car’s carpet and upholstery can reduce or eliminate odors and, by removing dust and mites, have as favorable an effect for allergy sufferers as cleaning the carpets in your home.
+On the other hand, a good detailing job can do even more for the appearance of your vehicle than a new wardrobe and new haircut can do for you.
+Plus, cleaning your car’s carpet and upholstery can reduce or eliminate odors and, by removing dust and mites, reduce the discomfort of any allergy sufferers who might ride in it.